 Thatching is also emerging as a desirable occupation as it is skilled, hands on work with environmental benefits.
 Being a thatcher attracts kudos in much the same way as an artisan baker does.

-Owning a thatched cottage is now seen as a status symbol, which is far removed from the associations with rural poverty 200 years ago.
+There are a number of benefits of thatched roofs and owning a thatched cottage is now seen as a status symbol, which is far removed from the associations with rural poverty 200 years ago.
+Of course it has to be remembered that good maintenance of a thatched roof is important, regular care and over time replacement too.

 Pretty villages with thatched cottages